hashim222/Fun-Football-Quiz/README.md

 * ### Quiz Info
   ![image for quiz info button](assets/images/Readme-Images/quiz-info-btn.png)

-  * The Quiz Info button tells the user what information they need to know about the quiz.
+  * By clicking the Quiz Info button, the user can find out what information they need to know about the quiz.
   * The overlay page will appear when the user clicks on Quiz Info button.

     ![image for quiz instruction page](assets/images/Readme-Images/quiz-info-page.png)

-  * The user will see this instruction page once they clicks on Quiz Info button.
+  * Once the user clicks the Quiz Info button, they will see this instruction overlay page.
-  * This page shows all the details users needs about the quiz and what they can expect.
+  * Users can find all the necessary details about the quiz on this overlay page.
   * Users can close the page after reading the instructions by clicking the x icon in the top right corner.

 * ### Start Quiz
   ![image for start quiz btn](assets/images/Readme-Images/start-quiz-btn.png)

-  * When users clicks on the Start Quiz button, they will be taken to the main quiz page.
+  * By clicking on the Start Quiz button, users will be taken to the main quiz page.

 * ### Username
   ![image for username button](assets/images/Readme-Images/enter-username.png)